hyperledger/besu-docs/docs/HowTo/Monitor/OpenTelemetry-Collector.md

 ---

-# Use metrics to monitor node performance
+# Use OpenTelemetry to gather node metrics and traces

 To enable the [Prometheus](https://prometheus.io/) monitoring and tracing service to access Hyperledger Besu, use the